 Originally built to be a mansion for a Parisian banker, Comte Moïse de Camondo and his family, Musée Nissim de Camondo houses an intriguing collection of 18th century art and objects.

-The museum harbours a rather tragic story.
+The museum has lived a rather tragic story.
 Comte Moïse de Camondo had intended to leave the mansion to his son Nissim, but he was killed during the First World War, after which he decided to bequeath the mansion to Les Arts Décoratifs in his son’s memory.
 His daughter Béatrice and her family were deported to concentration camps during the Second World War, bringing the family name to an end.

 The museum opened its doors in 1936, and has since been delighting the public with its paintings, porcelain, furniture, silverware and much more.